cguyomar/MinYS/README.md

 ```

-- If *minia* of *MindTheGap* are not in $PATH, a path to the minia binary of MindTheGap build directory has to be supplied using `-minia-bin` or `-mtg-dir`
+- If *minia* or *MindTheGap* are not in the $PATH environment variable, a path to the minia binary or to the MindTheGap build directory has to be supplied using `-minia-bin` or `-mtg-dir` options
-- `-contigs` and `-graph` may be used to bypass the mapping/assembly step, or the graph creation.
+- `-contigs` and `-graph` may be used to bypass the mapping/assembly step, and the graph creation, respectively.
   In the first case, `-assembly-kmer-size` should be supplied as the overlap between contigs.